Lucasplaygaemes/JNTD/README.md

 # Repository!
 Well, for now, don't suit me making a online repository for "3" plugins.
 So i'm using this repository, as a repository!
 It's simple, i think, the official plugins will be here.
+Any important file or plugin can and will be possible to download from this repository.
 # Readme?
 As you may notice, the README file is getting big, and i can't list every new thing neither any changes that i will make in this code.
 So i will add a new file, Features, and the name again is selfexplanatory.
 When a big update or change be made, it will be showed in README for 5~10 days in maximum.
 In the features file will have all that already is on the readme, and what's not.